Applying AutoCrop to Core Tray Images

 Capture X Settings

-Before you run AutoCrop on images already stored in the Imago Portal, make sure there is a derived image type in the definition for the imagery type you will be running AutoCrop on, as described in Imagery Type Considerations above.
+Imago’s Image Tools include an option for running AutoCrop on existing images.
+However, before you run AutoCrop on images already stored in the Imago Portal, you need to make sure there is a derived image type in the definition for that imagery type.
+See Imagery Type Considerations in the Machine Learning in Imago topic.

 The list of individual images will be displayed and you can choose which ones to run AutoCrop on.